 My secret to quickly clarifying butter in the microwave is simple.
 Do not stir!

-Alternatively, if you do not have cheesecloth fabric to strain the clarified butter, you can also use your spoon and coffee filter.
+Alternatively, if you do not have cheesecloth fabric to strain the clarified butter’s leftover milk solids, you can also use your spoon and coffee filter.

 First, take out the bottom layer with a spoon.
-Then place it on the coffee filter and wait till it has filtered out the liquid from the clarified butter.
-After that, you can store the clarified butter in an airtight container.
+Then place it on the coffee filter and wait till it has filtered out the liquid from the clarified butter leaving behind any milk solids.
+After that, you can store clarified butter in an airtight container.